 - Parents

 - Teachers

 - Head of Learning Support/SENCO

 - Psychologists

 - Psychiatrists

 - Social Care

-- Health Professionals
+- Health Care Professionals

 Information will be gathered relating to the current provision provided, action points that have been taken, and the preliminary outcomes of targets set.
 A decision will be made by a group of people from education, health and social care about whether or the child is eligible for an EHC Plan.
-Parents have the right to appeal against a decision not to initiate a statutory assessment leading to an EHC Plan and to dispute the final decision made thereafter.
+Parents have the right to appeal against a decision not to initiate a statutory assessment leading to an EHC Plan.